enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 4. shortening the feedback loop of your content schedule is necessary if you want to defeat procrastination.
 Sustaining a publishing schedule demands that you have more rewards per period of time.
 5. The fastest way to create content is to reassamble smaller stand-alone piece of content, that you repetitevely tested.
 Because they shorten the time of creating content.
 Instead of having to write lengthy article, procrastinate, or risk being dissapointed because it flops.

+What does the top 1% Creators have that you lack?

-3 powerful ideas by @fortelabs to create a personal content usine without feeling overwhelmed.
+3 powerful ideas by @fortelabs to create a content usine without feeling overwhelmed.
 Thread👇🏿

 MAKE YOUR NOTES FUTURE PROOF